-Staphylococcus aureus and Escherichia coli were used to evaluate the antibacterial effect of graphene oxide (GO) and LIPO-G at the same concentration, 50 μg mL-1.
-The saline (SF) and liposome suspension (LIPO) without graphene were used as controls.
-The antibacterial activity of LIPO-G, compared to that recently reported73 for GO with respect to the control LIPO and SF, respectively, after 2 h of contact, is shown in Fig. 7.
+Staphylococcus aureus and Escherichia coli were used to evaluate the antibacterial effect of graphene oxide (GO) and LIPO-G at the same concentration, 50 μ g mL-1.
+The saline (SF) and liposome suspension (LIPO) without graphene were used as the controls.
+The antibacterial activity of LIPO-G, compared to that recently reported73 for GO with respect to the control LIPO and SF, respectively, after 2 h contact is shown in Figure 7.

 The number of colony forming units of S. aureus ATCC 29213 and E. coli ATCC 8739 was slightly reduced in the presence of both GO and LIPO-G when compared to the CFUs detected with saline and LIPO.
-This reduction was significant (P < 0.05) in S. aureus after GO and LIPO-G treatment vs. SF, as well as in E. coli after GO and LIPO-G treatment vs. SF (Fig. 7A).
-The reduction of CFUs is clearly observed on TSA and LB agar plates (Fig. 7B) where the colony count was performed.
+This reduction was significant (P < 0.05) in S. aureus after GO and LIPO-G treatment vs. SF, as well as in E. coli after GO and LIPO-G treatment vs. SF (Figure 7A).
+The reduction